walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 ## Conclusion

 So there you have it.
-An example of using Terraform/AWS in a CI/CD pipeline built in Github Actions.
+An example of using Terraform/AWS in a CI/CD pipeline built with Github Actions.

 This is still a WIP so expect a follow-up.
 I can think of several ways I'd like to improve upon this code.
 In particular I want to explore: